Checklist For Buying A Website

 - Where is the site hosted?
 Use a tool like the Netcraft toolbar to easily find out where a website’s server is located and if it has a risk rating.
 If it’s not hosted in the US, but the owner claims to be in the US, why do they host their website in another country?
 Maybe because of a free hosting plan, or other reasons you need to know about.
 Scrutinize!

-- Google the owner’s name.
-Even though you can’t believe everything you read on the web, if the person gets loads of bad reviews, reconsider the purchase altogether.
+– Google the owner’s name.
+Even though you can’t believe everything you read on the web, if the person gets bad reviews or has other questionable info on the web, reconsider the purchase altogether.

 - Get proof of ownership and have the owner add something to the code of the website to prove to you that he or she has access.
 Have them add your own analytics code for a few days for example, so you can check the traffic.

-- Check the site on the Wayback Machine, an archive for web pages.
-How has the website changed over the years and when we it first recorded on there?
+– Check the site on the Wayback Machine, an archive for web pages.
+How has the website changed over the years and when was it first recorded on there?

 - What software is the site using?
 You need to know what platform the site is using before you buy it.
 Are there licensing fees?